awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

 1. In **Install package**, choose **Install one time**\.

-   This command opens Systems Manager Run Command with the command document **AWS\-ConfigureAWSPackage** and your Distributor package already selected\.
+   This command opens Systems Manager Run Command with the command document `AWS-ConfigureAWSPackage` and your Distributor package already selected\.

 1. Keep **Install** as the value of **Action**\.
 For **Name**, enter the name of the package that you want to install\.